cjgdev/benchpress/docs/getting_started.md

 })
 ```

-Every benchmark function is passed a parameter `benchpress::context* b`.
+Every benchmark function is passed a parameter `benchpress::context*`.
 The target code must be executed n
-(`b->get_num_iterations()`) times.
-The value n is adjusted until the benchmark runs long enough to be timed reliably.
+(`benchpress::context::get_num_iterations()`) times.
+The value n is adjusted until the benchmark runs long enough to be
+timed reliably.

 The example will produce the following output: